top of page

 You can take the family for a walk on the huge floating jetty and take a drive up the Bastion for a phenomenal vista.

 There are BBQ facilities up there if you want to pull up for a lunch.
-The alternative is to pull into the famous Wyndham Bakery for their Croc Pies.
+Sadly, the long-standing Wyndham Bakery has closed.
+The Wyndham Oasis is open however - it gets great reviews and they serve up locally caught Barramundi.

 6. A walk through Mirima and a BBQ.

-Mirima itself is the most undersung destination around Kununurra.
+Mirima itself is the most undersong destination around Kununurra.
 It’s known as the Mini Bungles and is literally on the doorstep of the town.
-There are few different walks, none of which are particularly difficult and there are information signs which identify the bushtucker in that park.
+There are four different walks, three of which are very short and easy and a new fourth trail which is 3.5km featuring Aboriginal Art Work and beautiful rock features.
+Read what Natural Play WA have to say about Mirima!

 There are some amazing boab trees in there and just recently BBQ’s and picnic tables were installed.